sagebee/go-sql-driver-spanner/testcases.md

 Standard tests

-Case | Done?
+Case | Behavior
 --- | ---
-Empty Query |
-Query with syntax error |
-Query that returns nothing |
-Query that returns one tuple |
-Query that returns multiple tupes |
+Empty Query | Returns 0 rows, err is nil, prints spanner error message to stdout (not stderr) Query with syntax error | Returns 0 rows, err is nil, prints spanner error message to stdout (not stderr) Query that should return nothing | Returns nothing Query that returns one tuple | Returns expected tuple Query that returns multiple tupes |
 Query that gets entire table |